rbisdorff/Digraph3/docSphinx/tutorial.rst

 We provide the :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` class, a specialisation of the :py:class:`sortingDigraphs.QuantilesSortingDigraph` class for **absolute rating** of a newly given set of decision actions with normed performance quantiles gathered from historical data.
-The constructor requires a valid :py:class:`performanceQuantiles.PerformanceQuantiles` instance.
+The constructor requires therefore a valid :py:class:`performanceQuantiles.PerformanceQuantiles` instance.

 It is important to notice that the :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` class, contrary to the generic :py:class:`outrankingDigraphs.OutrankingDigraph` class, does not inherit from the generic :py:class:`perfTabs.PerformanceTableau` class, but instead from the :py:class:`performanceQuantiles.PerformanceQuantiles` class.
 The **actions** in such a :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` class instance do contain both a set of newly given decision actions, as well as the historical quantile profiles from a given :py:class:`performanceQuantiles.PerformanceQuantiles` class instance, ie estimated quantile bins' performance limits from historical performance vectors.